archfrog/KioskForge/docs/Manual.md

 machine.
 Just follow the instructions and then power on the kiosk to begin the actual process of forging the desired kiosk.

 ## Installation
-This chapter explains the current method of installing KioskForge on a new PC without any KioskForge installation.
+This chapter explains the current method of installing KioskForge for the first time on a new Windows PC.

 Please notice that we recommend specific versions of Python and Raspberry Pi Imager as we want to ensure the best, most efficient experience for you.
 You are free to try with other versions of these tools, but we cannot guarantee that they work.